keu/docs/astro/secrets-backend.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Apache Airflow [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) and [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#) often contain sensitive information about your external systems that should be kept [secret](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/secrets/index.html) in a secure, centralized location that complies with your organization's security requirements.

 While secret values of Airflow variables and connections are encrypted in the Airflow metadata database of every Deployment, Astronomer recommends integrating with a secrets backend tool.

-## Secrets backend tool integration benefits
+## Benefits

 Integrating a secrets backend tool with Astro allows you to: